 This extensive whitewashing after the War of 1812 is often cited as the turning point that truly established the White House as "white."
 While the building had been informally known by that name before, the dramatic change in appearance following the reconstruction solidified the association.
 The gleaming white facade became a symbol of resilience and renewal for the young nation.

 It wasn't until 1902 that President Theodore Roosevelt officially gave the White House its current name by having it engraved on stationery.
-This formal recognition cemented the building's identity and further emphasized the significance of its white color.
+Plus, this formal recognition cemented the building's identity and further emphasized the significance of its white color.
 By this time, the White House had become an internationally recognized symbol of American democracy and leadership, and its distinctive white facade played a crucial role in that image.

 Trends and Latest Developments